lyteword/chspurgeon-tod/volume-2/psalm-52.md

 **Verse 9.**&nbsp;What God has done, what we will do, and why.

-## WORK UPON THE FIFTY-SECOND PSALM
+## Works Upon The Fifty-Second Psalm

 CHANDLER'S&nbsp;*"Life of David, "*&nbsp;contains an Exposition of this Psalm.
 Vol. 1., pp. 140-143.